 - Terms and conditions of Direct and Federal Perkins loans

-- Reimbursements for service on private lender advisory boards
+- Reimbursements for services on private lender advisory boards

 Price of Attendance

-Information regarding the costs of attending Lynn University is posted at http://www.lynn.edu/admissions/tuition-and-aid/costs.
+Information regarding the costs of attending Lynn University is posted through our tuition and aid page.

 Refund and Withdrawal Information